angaza/nexus-channel-models/nexus_id_spec.md

 address of the device (for outbound messages) and allocate a static 6-byte field for the source address (for inbound messages).

+### Protocol Bridging

+Because the Nexus ID is globally unique, it can be bridged to other protocols, again, as long as the Nexus ID can be fully reconstructed.
+For example, for devices that are exposed to the Internet, the Nexus ID can be expanded to a valid IPV6 address.
+The size of the Nexus ID as 48 bits was selected to allow conversion of the Nexus ID into a valid IPV6 address using EUI-64 expansion (same as MAC address expansion, described in [RFC 2373](https://tools.ietf.org/html/rfc2373#page-19)).

+This can be accomplished by running an EUI-64 conversion on the Nexus ID to get the lower 64 bits of an IPV6 address, and then getting the (fixed) upper 64-bits by registering with an IPV6 administrator, such as ARIN.

 ## Special Authority ID Values

 As specified in the last section, Nexus Channel Core requires that the link layer